 Bleeding

-As part of the rhinoplasty procedure, small blood vessels invariably become damaged by exposing the bone and cartilage framework.
+As part of the rhinoplasty procedure, small blood vessels are invariably damaged when exposing the bone and cartilage framework.
 Most types of rhinoplasty procedures involve minimal blood loss.
 In a small number of cases, patients may experience a greater degree of blood loss, especially in men who require correction of traumatic deformities of the nose.
-As part of the preoperative assessment, any bleeding disorders will be assessed.
-However, any bleeding during rhinoplasty surgery rarely requires high-level hospital input or the requirement for a blood transfusion as the overall amount of blood loss is very low.
-Many patients with higher than normal blood loss levels during the procedure can easily manage this by applying nasal packs, which are kept in for between 24 and 48 hours.
+As part of the preoperative assessment, any bleeding disorders will be identified and evaluated.
+However, any bleeding during rhinoplasty surgery rarely requires high-level hospital input or a blood transfusion, as the overall amount of blood loss is typically very low.
+Many patients with higher-than-normal blood loss levels during the procedure can easily manage this by applying nasal packs, which are kept in for between 24 and 48 hours.

 Nasal blockage